thehack/beta.kidbuilder/README.md

 or
 tilegame 1

-and an index showing which lesons have been completed.
+and an index showing which lessons have been completed.

 ##Brain-storming belts/lessons:
 ###God =  ♥.